xyfir/annotate/cli/DOCS.md

 * This command will not interfere with or use your Calibre library.
 * This command uses both the `ignoreBookIfMatchExists` and `skipBookIfMatchExists` config properties.
 Both are treated the same (as skip), since books from LibGen are not added to a Calibre library and are not added to the ignore list.

-## `generate wikia`
+## `generate mediawiki`

 ```
-annotate generate wikia --config /path/to/config.json
+annotate generate mediawiki --config /path/to/config.json
 ```

-Creates, updates, and deletes items in the specified annotation set using the pages in the Wikia dump file.
-Dumps can be found at [http://community.wikia.com/wiki/Special:Statistics](http://community.wikia.com/wiki/Special:Statistics) where `community` is replaced with the name of the Wikia site you wish to download data from.
+Creates, updates, and deletes items in the specified annotation set using the pages in a MediaWiki dump file.

+For Wikia, dumps can be found at [http://community.wikia.com/wiki/Special:Statistics](http://community.wikia.com/wiki/Special:Statistics) where `community` is replaced with the name of the Wikia site you wish to download data from.

+If the wiki does not have public dumps available for download, you can use the [wikiteam](https://github.com/WikiTeam/wikiteam) tools.

 ### Options